-- 20. (1) Persons over the age of 13 may receive confidential health care services, for concerns related to sexual activity, pregnancy, HIV and other sexually transmitted diseases and substance abuse. - (2) The information set out in subsection (1) shall be called "a minor's protected health information". - (3)A health care facility or provider, a health plan or medical practitioner shall be bound by any regulations made under this Act and any Protocol or Procedures made by the Department or Commissioner with respect to access to a minor's protected health information.
+- 20. (1) A child over the age of 13 may receive confidential health care services, for concerns related to sexual activity, pregnancy, HIV and other sexually transmitted diseases and substance abuse where the child feels that he may be harmed by parent or guardian if seeking these services. - (2) The information set out in subsection (1) shall be called "a minor's protected health information".

+(3) A health care facility or provider, a health plan or medical practitioner shall be bound by any regulations made under this Act and any Protocol or Procedures made by the Department or Commissioner with respect to access to a minor's protected health information.